nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 3. Utility Commands:

-   1. With the app open, key in `help` and enter.
+   1. With the app open, key in `help` and enter.<br>
       **Expected Outcome**: The help window appears in front of the main app window.

-   2. Click the button labelled "User Guide" at the bottom of the window.
+   2. Click the button labelled "User Guide" at the bottom of the window.<br>
       **Expected Outcome**: A new tab opens in browser, leading to the Coydir User Guide.

-   3. In the main app window, type `exit` and enter.
+   3. In the main app window, type `exit` and enter.<br>
       **Expected Outcome**: The window closes, the same way it closed previously by clicking on the close button.

+### Adding an employee

+1. Adding an employee with all fields specified.

+   1. Test case: `

 ### Deleting a person